xArm-Developer/xArm-Python-SDK/doc/api/xarm_api.md

 #### def __ft_sensor_set_zero__(self):

 ```
-Set force/torque offset.
+Set the current state to the zero point of the extenal force/torque sersor
 Note:
-    1. only available if firmware_version >= 1.8.0
+    1. only available if firmware_version >= 1.8.3

 :return: code
     code: See the API code documentation for details.